carboclan/pm/research/DeFi.WTF_Agenda.md

   - Event will be streamed real time.
 Content transcript will be published upon permission, in English, Japanese and Chinese.
   - Time: 2019/10/07 (Monday, the day before DevCon) or 2019/10/12 (Saturday, the day after Devcon)
   - Location: Somewhere interesting, Osaka, Japan
+  - Community Participation: donation to Community ENS (to be released soon) & "A DeFi Billboard" Social Experiment on Harberger Tax

 ## Tentative Agenda:
 ### 1. Bird-eye view of the Ethereum DeFi Microcosm 10:00-10:30 //Lightning talks